 Instead, her vaccine opinions are constructed from a few minutes of Googling, without any indication of critical thinking skills to understand and analyze the quality of anything that shows up in a Google search.

 The fact that she has no authority in the area of vaccines is only part of the problem.
-She uses her celebrity status to actually misinform people about vaccines, supporting the suspicion that she has contributed to at least some of the vaccine-preventable illnesses and deaths that are made prominent on the Body Count.
+She uses her celebrity status to misinform people about vaccines, supporting the suspicion that she has contributed to at least some of the vaccine-preventable illnesses and deaths that are made prominent on the Body Count (this website is one of the first I ever saw about debunking the anti-vaccine movement).

 Time: Your collaborator recommends that parents accept only the Haemophilus influenzae type B (HIB) and tetanus vaccine for newborns and then think about the rest.
 Not polio?
 What about the polio clusters in unvaccinated communities like the Amish in the U.S.?
 What about the 2004 outbreak that swept across Africa and Southeast Asia after a single province in northern Nigeria banned vaccines?

 Jenny: I do believe sadly it’s going to take some diseases coming back to realize that we need to change and develop vaccines that are safe.
 If the vaccine companies are not listening to us, it’s their fucking fault that the diseases are coming back.
 They’re making a product that’s shit.
 If you give us a safe vaccine, we’ll use it.
 It shouldn’t be polio versus autism.

-Jenny, in her recent column, is attempting to walk back from her ignorant comments about vaccines (first by claiming she never said them) by manufacturing a more nuanced argument antivaccine belief:
+Jenny, in her recent column, is attempting to walk back from her ignorant comments about vaccines (first by claiming she never said them) by manufacturing a more nuanced anti-vaccine belief:

 I believe in the importance of a vaccine program and I believe parents have the right to choose one poke per visit.
 I’ve never told anyone to not vaccinate.
 Should a child with the flu receive six vaccines in one doctor visit?
 Should a child with a compromised immune system be treated the same way as a robust, healthy child?
 Shouldn’t a child with a family history of vaccine reactions have a different plan?
 Or at least the right to ask questions?